 The Dutchman is still waiting to be confirmed as David Moyes's successor but that has not stopped him ploughing ahead with plans to revamp the Old Trafford side's playing squad

-The Netherlands coach agreed nearly three weeks ago to take over at Old Trafford after the World Cup, but United are yet to confirm the deal after delays largely down to negotiations concerning the make-up of Van Gaal’s backroom team.
+The Netherlands coach agreed nearly three weeks ago to take over at Old Trafford after the World Cup, but United has yet to confirm the deal after delays largely down to negotiations concerning the make up of Van Gaal’s backroom team.

 LOUIS VAN GAAL'S WISHLIST

 |Luke Shaw (18)